-- In that kindly change pool to default.
-Because our agent is located at “Default”.
+- In that change pool to default.
+Because the agent is located at “Default”.

-Next, let’s add the UiPath.
+- Add the UiPath.
 Test task to execute an existing test set in Orchestrator.
-Similar to adding UiPath Pack task, you can search for the UiPath Test task in Show Assistant.
+Similar to adding UiPath Pack task, search for the UiPath Test task in Show Assistant.
 There are two test execution methods.
 The Execute test set method will run a preexisting test set in Orchestrator, while the Execute tests in project method will run tests in the transient project.
 If you select the Execute test set method, you need to create a test set in Orchestrator first, then provide the test set name in the Test set field.

-In my scenario, we will choose the Execute tests in project method.
-Specify your service connection and Orchestrator folder, then click on Add.
+- In this scenario, choose the Execute tests in project method.
+Specify the service connection and Orchestrator folder, then click on Add.

-Finally, search for Publish Build Artifact task in Show Assistant, give the Artifact a name, then click on Add.
+- Finally, search for Publish Build Artifact task in Show Assistant, give the Artifact a name, then click on Add.
 Congrats, you completed the build pipeline for your automation project.
 Proceed with saving the YAML file.
-You can run the pipeline to verify the result.
+Run the pipeline to verify the result.

 Step 7: Create a Release pipeline

-Click on the Add an artifact block, select the Source Type as Build, choose the project and the build pipeline that we configured in the previous step, and click Add.
+- Click on the Add an artifact block, select the Source Type as Build, choose the project and the build pipeline configured in the previous step, and click Add.